davidsneighbour/hugo-dev-server-sample/README.md

 It might also be good to have the development server in a folder that can be ignored when packaging anything.

-Work in progress, working now, but very immature still.
+Work in progress, working now, but immature still.

 ## ToDo